The Boy at the Back

 By Juan Mayorga.

-A psychological drama from one of Spain's most renowned contemporary writers.
+A psychological drama from one of Spain's most renowned contemporary writers, which recently won a BBC Audio Drama Award for Best Use of Sound.

 When 17-year-old Claudio insinuates himself into a classmate's house and begins to write about it as homework, his literary voyeurism soon spirals out of control.
 Faced with this gifted and unusual pupil, class teacher German is reminded of his own abandoned literary pretensions.
 Despite his wife's misgivings, he encourages Claudio's artistic ambitions.
 However, the boy's incursion into the domestic intimacy of his subjects will have unpredictable consequences for both households.